Bjartensen/root-clustering-focalh/README.md

+# ROOT-based discrete clustering for the FoCal-H Calorimeter

-# Project needs a lot of clean up
+# Project needs some clean up

 ## TO-DO

-* Separate some of the clustering header and implementation files
 * Generalize the cells to polygonal coordinates (requires new hit function) and geometry setup